EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ~~~~~~~~~~~
    EDHOC-Exporter(label, length) =
-      EDHOC-Key-Derivation(label, 8 * length, exchange_hash)
+      EDHOC-Key-Derivation(label, 8 * length, exchange_hash_4)
 ~~~~~~~~~~~

-The output of the EDHOC-Exporter function SHALL be derived using other = exchange_hash, AlgorithmID = label, and keyDataLength = 8 * length, where label is a tstr defined by the application and length is a uint defined by the application.
+The output of the EDHOC-Exporter function SHALL be derived using other = exchange_hash_4, AlgorithmID = label, and keyDataLength = 8 * length, where label is a tstr defined by the application and length is a uint defined by the application.
 The label SHALL be different for each different exporter value.
 An example use of the EDHOC-Exporter is given in {{oscore}}).

 ### EDHOC PSK Chaining